 An observation that is considered the smallest part of a sequence, i.e., not itself a sequence, is called an event.
-Events are central to the definition of time; in particular, Challenge 41 s starting or stopping a stopwatch are events.
+Events are central to the definition of time; in particular, starting or stopping a stopwatch are events.
 (But do events really exist?
 Keep this question in the back of your head as we move on.)